Why Patients Might Consider Upper Arm Lift Surgery (Brachioplasty)

 To avoid risks and complications that could occur during the recovery period make sure to follow Dr Hunt’s indications.

-Arm Lift Cost Sydney - How much does an Upper Arm Lift cost in Sydney NSW?
+How much does an Upper Arm Lift (Brachioplasty) cost in Sydney NSW?
 Prices & Fees

 A patient’s specific requirements are the primary factor involved in determining the cost of arm lift surgery.
 Not all patients require liposuction and not all patients need the same amount of skin to be removed from the arm area.
-In some instances, an arm lift is also combined with additional types of surgery that are required to achieve a more aesthetically pleasing silhouette.
+In some instances, a brachioplasty is also combined with additional types of surgery if the patient wishes to target excess skin in multiple areas of the body.

 Anaesthetist, hospital and surgeon fees will need to be factored into the final cost, as will any medical tests, post-surgery garments, and prescription medications.
 Whether or not some of the costs will qualify for a Medicare rebate or health insurance will depend on your reasons for undergoing surgery.